SNCF 240P: 5-240P

-These 25 4-8-0s were created by 1940 to tackle the 1:125 gradient of the Les Laumes to Dijon division of the line from Paris to Lyon.
+These 25 4-8-0s were created by 1940 for the 1 in 125 gradient of the Les Laumes to Dijon division of the line from Paris to Lyon.
 Used in passenger and fast freight services between Paris and Lyon.
-Withdrawn by 1950 with the electrification of the Paris - Dijon section.
+They were all withdrawn by 1950 with the electrification of the Paris - Dijon section.
 These later locomotives had mechanical stokers and bogie tenders.